vicc/chameleon/README.md

 ## 🌈📲  Featured Apps ![New](http://i.imgur.com/BX3b9ES.png)

-###### In an upcoming update we'll begin showcasing some of the best apps using Chameleon.
-If you'd like to see your app featured here, add it here [here](https://airtable.com/shrr1WK6dLQBZfXV0).
+###### In an upcoming update we'll begin showcasing some of the best apps making use of Chameleon.
+If you'd like to see your app featured in this section, make sure to add it [here](https://airtable.com/shrr1WK6dLQBZfXV0).

 ## ⚠️ Requirements